System Shock/Version Differences

 The "organic" graphics (grass, plants) were also removed, and as a result, the "mini-grove" in Gamma quadrant has been completely removed in the demo.

 Non-essential enemy sprites were also removed.
-In the demo, the cyborg warrior guarding the computer room has been replaced with a less threatening Hopper.
+In the demo, the cyborg warrior guarding the computer room has been replaced with a less threatening Hopper, and there are no Repairbots in the maintenance area in Delta quadrant.

 Some minor item-related changes were made between the demo and the release as well.